altocodenl/tagaway/readme.md

 - `tags`, which contains all the tags.
 The array is sorted in a case insensitive way
 - `hometags`, which will be either the hometags or default to an empty array if there are no home tags.
 - `organized`, which contains the count of organized pivs.
-- `homeThumbs`, an object which will contain the ids and potential rotations `deg` of a random piv belonging to each hometag.
+- `homeThumbs`, an object which will contain the ids, the `currentMonth` (combination of year + month to which the piv belongs) and potential rotation `deg` of a random piv belonging to each hometag.
 We initialize it to an empty object.

 ```javascript
             var output = {